bbertucc/openaudubon.org/README.md

 # openaudubon.org

-openAudubon archives memories hashtagged #OpenAudubon on Instagram (and soon other platforms).
+openAudubon archives posts tagged #OpenAudubon on Instagram.

 In the spirit of openness, I've also opened the code for submission or use.
 Report issues, feature requests and add your contributions here.